NG79/personal-site/src/data/about.md

 # Intro

-I am enthusiastic business-technology leader who has spent 2 decades building solutions for B2B clients.
+I am an enthusiastic business-technology leader who has spent 2 decades building solutions for B2B clients.
 I have served banking, healthcare, lifesciences and CPG clients.
 My clients and co-workers love my collaborative style of leadership, passion for learning and figuring things out, speaking up with honesty, and being hands-on.

 # Currently